 General Voice Search Statistics

-- By the end of 2019, 39% of millennials will use voice-supported virtual assistants at least once a month.
+- By the end of 2019, 39.3% of millennials used voice-supported virtual assistants monthly.

 - 43% of voice-enabled device owners use it to shop, and 51% use it to research products.